LassoSoft/LassoGuide/source/getstart/beginners/using-collection-types.rst

 Using a Map of Maps
 ===================

-It's a common scenario where using nested container types makes sense.
+It's a common scenario where using nested collection types makes sense.
 Let's expand our example to change the background color of our web page depending on the time of day.
 We'll add the color information to our existing map::